+Base salary Benefits Pension

+PURPOSE

-Base salary Benefits Pension PURPOSE To provide competitive fixed remuneration that will attract and retain employees with the experience necessary to develop and execute our strategy.
+To provide competitive fixed remuneration that will attract and retain employees with the experience necessary to develop and execute our strategy.

 To provide a competitive range of benefits to drive engagement and commitment to Genus.

 To provide a competitive Company contribution that enables effective retirement planning.

+OPERATION

-OPERATION Payable in cash.
+Payable in cash.

 Reviewed annually by the Committee with any change effective from 1 September.

+Factors considered when reviewing salary include:

+- Salary increases awarded to other employees in the country where the individual is based. - Comparable salaries when benchmarked against relevant market comparators (both in the UK and internationally). - The experience of the individual and the nature of the contribution they are making and their responsibilities. - Overall Group performance and wider economic conditions.

 Benefits generally include a car allowance and insured benefits (e.g. life assurance and private medical insurance).

-Directors may participate in the Company Pension Plan (a defined contribution arrangement) or an alternative pension Factors considered when reviewing salary include: Salary increases awarded to other employees in the country where the individual is based.
-Comparable salaries when benchmarked against relevant market comparators (both in the UK and Where additional benefits are offered in a particular location (or across the Group) Executive Directors are typically eligible to receive those benefits on similar terms.
+Where additional benefits are offered in a particular location (or across the Group) Executive Directors are typically eligible to receive those benefits on similar terms.
 These could include access to employee discounts or salary sacrifice benefits.

+Directors may participate in a Share Incentive Plan ('SIP') or any other allemployee share scheme on the same terms as other employees.

+Where Executive Directors are recruited from overseas or required to relocate (including on an international assignment), benefits such as travel and relocation costs and tax equalisation arrangements may be provided.

-Directors may participate in a Share Incentive Plan ('SIP') or any other all- saving vehicle that the Company may provide.
+Directors may participate in the Company Pension Plan (a defined contribution arrangement) or an alternative pension saving vehicle that the Company may provide.

 Alternatively, the Company may provide a cash supplement in lieu of pension contributions into a scheme.

-Only base salary is pensionable. internationally).
-The experience of the individual and the nature of the contribution they are making and their responsibilities.
-Overall Group performance and wider economic conditions. employee share scheme on the same terms as other employees.
-Where Executive Directors are recruited from overseas or required to relocate (including on an international assignment), benefits such as travel and relocation costs and tax equalisation arrangements may be provided.
+Only base salary is pensionable.